duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # Practical Session 2 – Exercises

-1. Create a new empty file named test.txt , check its default file permissions, and then change them such that every user can read and modify the file
+1. Create a new empty file named test.txt
 2. Using echo and redirection, write the following 5 strings, one per line into the file test.txt :
 5 oranges